filefoxper/airma/packages/@airma/react-state/README.md

 ### useRefreshModel

-* model - model generate function, it accepts a state param, and returns a model object, which contains methods for generating next state and any other properties for describing state.
+It is used to create a model instance, which persist a local state and response to a outside state, you can call the instance method to change state, and refresh the instance for next render.

-* state - this is the state outside for model.
-When this param changes, the model refreshes with it as a new state.
+* model - A callback accepts newest state, and generate a model instance.
+Call the method from this instance can refresh instance.

-returns a model instance like `useModel`, but can be refreshed by state param too.
+* state - A outside state to refresh instance.

 ```ts
 export function useRefreshModel<S, T extends AirModelInstance, D extends S>(